Yes, you should moisturize after Paula’s Choice BHA.

 No, Paula’s Choice BHA does not cause purging.

 Yes, Paula’s Choice BHA can dry skin.
-Use a moisturizer afterwards to prevent dry skin.
+Use a moisturizer afterward to prevent dry skin.

 No, Paula’s Choice BHA does not bleach clothes.